unahouExosite/docs/portals/README.md

 Returns an array of domains to which the user’s account is added.

+##### Permissions

+ * User can get information of the domain that the user is a member of.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and JSON array of domain objects.
+* `200 OK`: Returned if get domain information successfully, and along with an array of domain objects.
 Domain objects contain the following keys:
+    * `"rid"` - domain rid.
     * `"domain"` - the domain address.
 This may be used in a subsequent call to /api/portals/v1/portal/
     * `"role"` - the user’s role on this domain.
 Has one of the following values:

-    * `"user"` - non-admin
+        * `"user"` - non-admin.

-    * `"admin"` - domain admin
+        * `"admin"` - domain admin.
+    If user `"role"` is `"user"`, that domain objects will not contain the following keys:
     * `"name"` - vendor name (for provisioning API)
     * `"token"` - vendor token (for provisioning API)

-On failure, response has HTTP status of 400 or greater.
+* `403 Forbidden`: Returned if the caller user is not authenticated.

 ##### Example